NEWS: Discover our "Call for cooperation to all EU organisations involved in the promotion and welfare of EU citizens with disabilities"

 - We perform anonymised CV screenings and markings on objective criteria only;

-- We provide reasonable accommodations for you if you have a disability or special needs;
+- We provide reasonable accommodations for you if you have a disability or specific needs;

 - We implement the United Nations Convention on the rights of persons with disabilities;